wpilibsuite/frc-docs/source/docs/software/pathplanning/system-identification/identification-routine.rst

 Running Tests
 -------------

-A standard motor characterization routine consists of two types of tests:
+A standard motor identification routine consists of two types of tests:

 - **Quasistatic:** In this test, the mechanism is gradually sped-up such that the voltage corresponding to acceleration is negligible (hence, "as if static").
 - **Dynamic:** In this test, a constant 'step voltage' is given to the mechanism, so that the behavior while accelerating can be determined.